zhangsaithu/rose/README.md

 # RibosOme Stalling Estimator (ROSE)
-A demo to predict ribosome stalling using ROSE.
+This is a demo to predict ribosome stalling using ROSE.

 Guidance: